• Home

 The Mission

-Our team includes members from several different institutions funded by several different grants from the United States National Science Foundation.
-Details on the funded projects we will be working on during the cruise are below and more information on the scientific team can be found on the Participants page.
+Our team includes members from three different institutions funded by several different grants from the United States National Science Foundation.
+Details on the funded projects we will be working on during the cruise are below and more information on the IcyInverts scientific team can be found on the Participants page.
+We are sharing the ship with other teams of researchers who are here to study the geology and geomicrobiology of the region and are led by Chief Scientist Dr. Masako Tominaga from Woods Hole Oceanographic Institution.

 The Ship